syahrizaldev/syahrizaldev/README.md

   </a>
 </p>

-Web Development Enthusiasts who specializes mostly in Front-End Development.
-Interested in learning how to building interactive, dynamic, and user-friendly websites.
-I am focus on writing accessible **HTML5**, using modern **CSS3 (Including Sass)**, and writing clean **JavaScript** code.
+Web Development Enthusiast who specializes mostly in Front-End Development.
+Interested in design & building interactive, user-friendly, and dynamic websites.
+I'm focus on writing accessible **HTML5**, using modern **CSS3 (Including Sass)**, and writing clean **JavaScript** code.

-Currently focused on learning & practicing some of technologies like **NodeJS, VueJS, GraphQL, Firebase, and MongoDB** to increase my development skill and to understand properly how to building more powerful Websites.
-Thank you and nice to meet you.
+Currently focus on learning & practicing some of technologies like **NodeJS, VueJS, GraphQL, Firebase, and MongoDB** to increase my development skill and to understand properly how to building more powerful Websites.

 ### GitHub Stats: